InitoryDad/pixavoxet/README.md

 # PixaVoxet

 ​This is a little tool inside the Godot game engine, made for rendering pixel art spritesheets from voxels models.
-It features a custom lighting engine, outlining support, and indexed colors.
+It features a custom lighting engine, outlining support/

-# Voxel Modeller:
+# Voxel Modeller
 Voxel modeller allows users to create, edit, and import images and MagicaVoxel models (https://ephtracy.github.io/) for use with the PixaVoxet system.

 **Requirements**